QUARK-framework/QUARK/docs/tutorial.rst

       },...
     ]

-The fields ``name`` and ``module`` are mandatory and specify the class name and python module, resp.. ``module`` has to be specified exactly as you would do it within a python import statement.
-If ``dir`` is specified its value will be added to the python search path.
-In case the class requires some arguments in its constructor they can be defined in the ``args`` dictionary.
-In case the class you want use differs from the name you want to show to the user, you can add the name of the class to the ``class`` argument and leave the user-friendly name in the ``name`` arg.
+The fields ``name`` and ``module`` are mandatory and specify the class name and Python module, respectively. ``module`` has to be equal to the string that would be used as a Python import statement.
+If ``dir`` is specified, its value will be added to the Python search path.
+In ``submodules`` you can define a list of subsequent modules that depend on ``module``.
+In case the class requires some arguments in its constructor, they can be defined in the ``args`` dictionary.
+In case the name of the class you want to use differs from the name you want to show to users, you can add the name of the class to the ``class`` argument and leave the user-facing name in the ``name`` arg.

 An example for this would be: